AianLouise/Django-NextJS/backend/ORGANIZATION_SETUP.md

 ## Security Features

 1. **Invitation-only team joining** - Users can only join organizations through invitations
-2. **Role-based permissions** - Only owners and admins can invite team members
+2. **Role-based permissions** - Only creators and admins can invite team members
 3. **Token-based invitations** - Secure UUID tokens for invitation acceptance
 4. **Organization isolation** - Users can only see team members from their organization
 5. **User limits** - Organizations have configurable maximum user limits